-Unfortunately for consumers, the Congressional Review Act contains a provision barring regulatory agencies from ever instituting "substantially similar" regulations if the Act is used to eradicate them.
-It will therefore be difficult-and may require a change to the Congressional Review Act-for the FCC to institute regulations to protect internet users under a future administration.
+Unfortunately for consumers, the Congressional Review Act contains a provision barring regulatory agencies from ever instituting "substantially similar" regulations once the Act is used to eradicate them.
+It will therefore be difficult, if not impossible for the FCC to institute regulations to protect internet users under a future administration.